adj59-dev/adj59-dev.github.io/_posts/reading-nielsen-and-chuang:-chapter-6.md

 Prove that any classical counting algorithm with a probability of at least $3/4$ for estimating $M$ correctly to within an accuracy $c\sqrt{M}$ for some constant $c$ and for all values of $M$ must make $\Omega(N)$ oracle calls.

 I found this to be a really challenging exercise since I don't have much experience finding the lower bounds for a class of algorithms.
-Looking online, there seems to be a few common concepts used for doing this analysis:
+Looking online, there seems to be a few common concepts used for doing this kind of analysis:
 * Comparison-based lower bounds (decision trees)
 * Adversary arguments
 * Information theory